dcdanny/dcdanny.github.io/csspublicityrep.md

 <br>
 ![valefest_stage.jpg](/assets/css/valefest_stage.jpg)

-ValeFest ticketing is a horribly convoluted Guild mandated process.
-I've helped present to the guild a way of much simplifying it so, if ValeFest was actually going ahead this year, it would have been a much simpler process.
+ValeFest ticketing is a horribly convoluted Guild mandated process that I've helped present a way to simplify.
+If ValeFest was actually going ahead this year, it would have been a much simpler process compared to last year.
 This experience dealing with the guild is an advantage on any society's committee!

 Apparently I'm also an amazing multitasker:
 <br>